 The person in charge maintained a planned and actual staff roster.
-The inspector reviewed planned and actual rosters for the months of May, June and July and found that regular staff were employed, meaning continuity of care was maintained for residents.
-In addition, all rosters reviewed accurately reflected the staffing arrangements in the centre, including the full names of staff on duty during both day and night shifts.
+The inspector reviewed the planned and actual roster for the month of August and found that regular staff were employed, meaning continuity of care was maintained for residents.
+In addition, the roster reviewed accurately reflected the staffing arrangements in the centre, including the full names of staff on duty during both day and night shifts.